WordPress/openverse/README.md

 ### File name conventions

 All files and folders should be written in `kebab-case`, with the exception of Vue single file components.
 If it ends in `.vue`, please use `PascalCase`.
-This distinction makes our component files stand out clearly and is [reccommended by the Vue community](https://vuejs.org/v2/style-guide/#Single-file-component-filename-casing-strongly-recommended).
+This distinction makes our component files stand out clearly and is [recommended by the Vue community](https://vuejs.org/v2/style-guide/#Single-file-component-filename-casing-strongly-recommended).

 ## Contributing